Last Updated on 3rd August 2022 by Chauncey Morgan

 Chlorine Will Destroy Your Hair Color

-Chlorine can turn blonde hair green in the pool, and will bleach color treated hair and fade hair color quicker than you can book another appointment at your colorist.
+Chlorine can turn blonde hair green in the pool, and will bleach color-treated hair and fade hair color quicker than you can book another appointment at your colorist.
 However, there are several products that will protect your hair from chlorine and keep your hair looking great, even if you are a frequent swimmer.
-Just remember to apply them religiously, and wash chlorine out of hair as soon as you exit the pool.
+Remember to apply them religiously, and wash chlorine out of hair as soon as you exit the pool.

 How To Fix Faded Hair Color Without Dying Again